nikkibudeanu/woofme/TESTING.md

 ========================================================================================

 ### **Users App**
-All functions on the users' app were tested automatically using unit tests.
+Almost all functions on the users' app were tested automatically using unit tests.
+Manual testing was performed on the other tests to ensure there are no errors.

 * Overall
 <p><img src="media/readme/unittests/overall-users.png"></p>